-There are countless horror stories of people applying for The Wave permit over the course of several years and never winning.
+There are countless horror stories of people applying for The Wave permit over several years and never winning.
 While the odds significantly increase for locals, if you’re visiting for just a few days or a week the odds of winning can be disheartening.

 Also, there is a $9 nonrefundable application fee for both the advanced and daily permits.
 As a result, tourists may apply a few months before their trip, and (most likely) get denied―and, apply again within two days of your chosen dates and (most likely) get denied again.
 When this scenario occurs, which is probable, applicants are out $18.